ZetaPossibly/Bespoke-Client/README.md

 ## Current Support
 - Helmet Mounted Display
 - Lookout - Webcam based head tracking
+- Chat Fix - Adds the "t" keybind for talking in chat, which was recently removed.

 ## Contact
 Talk to me via discord, @zetainbeta_43414.
 I am open to suggestions.
 Please ensure bugs get to me as soon as noticed.